ngocpham1994x/iRecipe/i1_worksheet.md

 Agile Planning
 --------------

-Write a paragraph about any plans that were changed.
-Did you 'push' any features to iteration 2?
-Did you change the description of any Features or User Stories?
-Have links to any changed or pushed Features or User Stories.

 Iteration1 went almost as expected.
 Some of the features are pushed to Iteration2 and are listed below:<br />
 Group recipe by category : [GroupRecipeByCategory](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/issues/2) <br />
 View Recipe description : [ViewRecipeDescription](https://code.cs.umanitoba.ca/winter-2022-a02/group-10/irecipe/-/issues/7)<br />